italo-carvavalho/italo-carvavalho/README.md

 # Hi there, nice to see you here. 👋

----

-Hi, I'm Morgana Albuquerque, a fullstack developer from  Recife, Pernambuco (🇧🇷).
-Ex-aspiring Jiujitsu fighter but still in love :kimono:, who found herself in programming in the midst of self-taught studies in web development.
+Hi, I'm Ítalo Carvalho, a fullstack developer from  Recife, Pernambuco (🇧🇷).
+Ex-aspiring Jiujitsu fighter:kimono: but still in love, who found herself in programming in the midst of self-taught studies in web development.
 I'm currently studying Systems for the Internet 🎓 at Federal Institute of Education Science and Technology of Pernambuco - IFPE.

 -  :man: Pronouns: He/HIs
 - :kimono: For fun: Jiujitsu